-Actuarial Valuation and Review as of January 1, 2018
+Actuarial Valuation and Review

+As of January 1, 2020

 This report has been prepared at the request of the Retirement Board to assist in administering the Essex Regional Retirement System.
-This valuation report may not otherwise be copied or reproduced in any form without the consent of the Retirement Board and may only be provided to other parties in its entirety.
+This valuation report may not otherwise be copied or reproduced in any form without the consent of the Retirement Board and may only be provided to other parties in its entirety, unless expressly authorized by Segal.
 The measurements shown in this actuarial valuation may not be applicable for other purposes.

-Copyright © 2018 by The Segal Group, Inc. All rights reserved.
+© 2020 by The Segal Group, Inc. All rights reserved.

-116 Huntington Ave., 8th Floor Boston, MA 02116-5744 T 617.424.7300 www.segalco.com
+116 Huntington Ave., 8th Floor Boston, MA 02116 segalco.com T 617.424.7300